MaelaGLG/Policy-In-Action-ARCEP/Algorithms/NEWSAPI_Algo/README.md

 Articles with content that is too short or inaccessible are automatically filtered using the condition df_articles[~df_articles["Full Article Text"].str.startswith("Error fetching article")] to ensure the quality of the results.

 The final results are saved as a **CSV** file (ai_environmental_impact_articles_FULLTEXT.csv), containing essential information along with the full text of valid articles.
-The first results are also displayed as script output using print(df_articles[['Parsed Date', 'Title', 'Source', 'Link', 'Full Article Text']].head(20)).
+The first results are also displayed as script output using print(df_articles[['Parsed Date', 'Language', 'Title', 'Source', 'Link', 'Full Article Text']].head(20)).

 **Configuration parameters in the code**